ji-zai/personal-site/content/seek-truth/0-intro/intro.md

 I theorize that the incentives that govern us (maximizing transactions) also dictate the very wants we have, which explains why our culture evolved the way it did to get here, and what cultures will dominate the future.

 Technology is amplifying the power of the incentives that govern us - which makes it exponentially more difficult to swim against the current of the incentives.
-For example, in sufficient time there won’t even be a possibility for a dictator in our world.
+For example, in sufficient time the world won't have dictators.

 ### **The incentives paint the following picture of the future:**